 - We request that a system be provided which prevents the leaking of confidential information and that any information acquired in dealings with the Tokyo Electron Group is strictly controlled.

 To maintain a robust supply chain capable of supporting streamlined product manufacturing, TEL has instituted a procurement policy and established a system for administering fair procurement practices based on mutual trust with suppliers.
 Under the TEL Representative Director and President as the top of the procurement system, the manufacturing companies presidents’ council and the purchasing department manager council are convened to share information on various procurement issues.
 The council also serves as a venue to address current problems and discuss approaches to improve partnership with suppliers.

-In fiscal year 2022, we confirmed surveys and conducted that suppliers had implemented measures to prevent any reoccurrence of cases of false reporting that were identified in the previous year’s assessment and making efforts for improvement, including establishing committees to oversee these measures.
 To ensure that all people in our supply chain can work of their own free will, we have expressly stipulated our zero-tolerance policy for forced labor and bonded labor, and have communicated this to our major suppliers.

 Supply Chain Sustainability Process

 Materials suppliers: Assessment has been conducted for suppliers accounting for more than 80% of our procurement spend (85% from fiscal year 2023)